 - An apple a day not only keeps the doctor away, it also reduces the risk of stroke?
-A study involving 9,208 men and women showed that those who ate the most apples over a 28-year period had the lowest risk of stroke. - Drinking a couple of cups of coffee six hours before you go to sleep can reduce your sleep time by one hour? - When you laugh, you stretch 15 different muscles in your face plus some more in the rest of your body.
+A study involving 9,208 men and women showed that those who ate the most apples over a 28-year period had the lowest risk of stroke. - Drinking a couple of cups of coffee six hours before you go to - When you laugh, you stretch 15 different muscles in your face - plus some more in the rest of your body.